TAKE MY YOKE UPON YOU (Part 2)

 Paul emphatically states, “For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake.”
 (Philip.
 1:29 NKJV).

-The Lord Jesus Christ desires that you voluntarily take His yoke upon you because He does not want your allegiance, submission, devotion, or obedience to Him to be out of compulsion or a mere sense of obligation, but rather out of pure love, gratitude, and admiration for Him.
+The Lord Jesus Christ desires that you voluntarily take His yoke upon you because He does not want your allegiance, submission, devotion, or obedience to Him to be out of compulsion or a mere sense of obligation, but somewhat out of pure love, gratitude, and admiration for Him.

 First, being a yoke-fellow with Christ gives you access to understanding the mysteries of the Kingdom of God.

-Jesus said to His yoke-fellows, His disciples, “To you it has been given to know the mysteries of the kingdom of God, but to the rest it is given in parables, that ‘Seeing they may not see, and hearing they may not understand.”
+Jesus said to His yoke-fellows, His disciples, “To you, it has been given to know the mysteries of the kingdom of God, but to the rest it is given in parables, that ‘Seeing they may not see, and hearing they may not understand.”
 (Luke 8:10 NKJV).

 Yoke-fellows with Christ are the stewards of God’s mysteries.